Transfer Your Blog from Blogger to WordPress Without Losing PageRank

-Once you’re done, you can check-out and pay!
+Now check-out and pay!

-Next, check off Don’t need help now and select Confirm.
+Next, check off “Don’t need help now” and select “Confirm”.

-Now check the box to confirm you agree with SiteGround’s Terms of Service, and click on Complete Setup.
+Now check the box to confirm you agree with SiteGround’s Terms of Service, and click on “Complete Setup”.

-Now you need to fill in some details about your WordPress blog.
-For now leave the protocol as “http://”, we’ll change it later to “https://” when we add the SSL certificate, if you want.
-Your domain should be pre-selected if you only have one domain.
-If you have more than one, select the domain you want the WordPress installation on.
-Leave the In Directory blank.
-Now fill in the Site Name and Site Description for your blog.
-These should be exactly the same as your previous Blogger blog, if at all possible, for SEO purposes.
+WordPress will now you need to fill in some details about your new WordPress blog.
+For now leave the protocol as “http://”, we’ll change it later to “https://” when we add the SSL certificate.
+Select the domain you want to install WordPress on.
+Leave the “In Directory” field blank.
+Now fill in the “Site Name” and “Site Description” for your blog.
+These should be exactly the same as your previous Blogger blog for SEO purposes.

-Now scroll down the page.
-You will be given an Admin Username and Admin Password.
-You can leave it as it is, but I would highly recommend you change the username to the same name as your current Blogger blog.
-The reason is, all your imported and new posts will be published by default by this user (unless you create a new admin user before you import your Blogger blog) and will be shown publicly.
-Whatever you choose, please make sure to write down or record your username and password.
-If you forget it, you won’t be able to get into your WordPress admin screen.
-How to recover it is not included in this article.
+Scroll down the page.
+You will be given an “Admin Username” and “Admin Password”.
+Change the username to the same name as your current Blogger blog.
+The reason you need to create this is, all of your imported blogger posts and new posts will be published by default by this user in WordPress (unless you create a new admin user before you import your blog from Blogger to WordPress) and will be shown publicly.
+Whatever you choose, please write down/record your username and password.
+If you forget it, you won’t be able to get into your self-hosted WordPress site admin screen easily.

-Now enter your normal email address for the Admin Email.
-The default shown will not work unless you setup a mail server, and not covered in this article.
+Enter a working email address for the WordPress “Admin Email”.
+The default shown will not work unless you setup a mail service.

-Now click on Install.
+Now click on “Install” to install WordPress.

 This will only take a minute or two, and DO NOT navigate away from the page.

-Now you can click on the My Accounts tab and go to the next step.
+Now you can click on the “My Accounts” tab and go to the next step.

-From your “My Accounts” page in SiteGround, click on the Information & Settings tab, then right-click on the Access Site by IP button, and select Copy Link Address from the context menu.
+From your “My Accounts” page in SiteGround, click on the “Information & Settings” tab, then right-click on the “Access Site” by IP button, and select “Copy Link Address” from the context menu.

 Open up a text editor or word document, and paste the link.
-It should have the form http://xx.xxx.xxx.xxx/~abcdefgh (this may differ by the hosting company you choose, or if you have a dedicated IP)
+It should have the form http://xx.xxx.xxx.xxx/~abcdefgh (this may differ by the web hosting company you choose, or if you have a dedicated IP)

-Now click on the Go to cPanel button.
+Now click on the Go to “cPanel” button.

-Click Proceed if you get this message:
+Click “Proceed” if you get this message:

-Now you’re in your cPanel, scroll down to Databases, then click on phpMyAdmin.
+Now you’re in your cPanel, scroll down to “Databases”, then click on “phpMyAdmin”.

-Find and click on wpql_options.
+Find and click on “wpql_options”.

-On the table on the right, the top two entries in the option_name column will be siteurl and home.
+On the table on the right, the top two entries in the option_name column will be “siteurl” and “home”.
 You’re going to update these with the temporary domain you copied earlier.
-Click on the Edit link on the left of the table.
+Click on the “Edit” link on the left of the table.